Capillary blood acid level. Indicators of the acid-base state (ABS) of the blood. How the systems work

 Causes:

-The transformation of ethanol into acetaldehyde during metabolism in the liver with the formation of NAD-H, which promotes the production of ketone bodies;
+Conversion of ethanol during metabolism in the liver into acetaldehyde with the formation of NAD-H, which promotes the production of ketone bodies;

-Concomitant starvation, accompanied by increased ketogenesis and ketonemia;
+Concomitant fasting, accompanied by increased ketogenesis and ketonemia;

 Dehydration leading to oliguria and decreased urinary excretion of ketone bodies.